 - Good hoofcare.
 This is going to look different for every horse in some ways.
 Not every horse will (nor should they!) have the same trim.
-Join Hoof Rehab Help on Facebook.
+Join Hoof Care and Rehabilitation on Facebook.
 Talk to your farrier or trimmer.
-If you don’t have one, check out the PHCP or AHA websites and find someone local to you who can help you.
+If you don’t have one, check out the PHCP website and find someone local to you who can help you.

 - Read, and study, and learn.
 Check out “Feet First” by Nic Barker, “Performance Hoof Performance Horse” also by Nic Barker, “Care and Rehabilitation of the Equine Foot” by Pete Ramey, and “The Essential Hoof Book” by Susan Kauffman and Christina Cline.
 Arm yourself with knowledge.
 Don’t stop educating yourself.
 Read more about Rockley Farm’s protocol for navicular, since they deal specifically with these issues.